GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/01-Session description-Training techniques that enhance learner participation and engagement.md

 slides_url: "https://hackmd.io/@X6W3UQEtR7m_0hsM2RbwzA/HkCxB5p1P#"
 questions:
 - "What are the goals and intended learning outcomes of this session?"
+outcomes:
+- "Get a clear understanding of the goals of this session and of the skil the learners are expected to acquire."
 keypoints:
 - "Reflect upon concepts around learning, training and teaching."
 - "Internalize and learn to mentally structure several ideas and concepts related to learning, training and teaching."